mccoy-lab/MAGE/analysis_pipeline/01_data_preparation/expression_quantification/README.md

 3. `outQuantsDir`: Directory to write gene-level filtered expression quantification files to
 4. `outPrefix`: Prefix of output files in `outQuantsDir`
 <br><br>

+## Differential expression analysis and generating expression matrices

+The `03_deseq.ipynb` Jupyter notebook details the steps for generating expression matrices and performing differential expression analyses with the following contrasts:
+1. Focal continental group vs. all other groups (e.g. AFR vs. non-AFR)
+2. Focal population vs. all other populations (within the same continental group, e.g. YRI vs. non-YRI-in-AFR)

+The environment used to perform this analysis are detailed in the [`03_deseq.yaml`](resources/03_deseq.yaml) anaconda environment recipe, and the input parameters are available in the [`03_deseq_config.yaml`](resources/03_deseq_config.yaml) config file.
+The inputs for this notebook are the following:
+1. Directory of salmon quantifications generated from [`01_run_salmon.sh`](01_run_salmon.sh)
+2. BED file containing genes retained after filtering for low-expression or low-complexity (generated from [`02_filter_normalize.sh`](02_filter_normalize.sh))
+3. Gencode annotation GFF3 file (available from [here](https://www.gencodegenes.org/human/release_38.html))
+4. Metadata file containing sample information